Whether you're a hairbrush devotee or a loyal comb lover, do you which one will help you maintain a healthy head of hair and cause less damage?

 If you're torn between brushes and combs, VEGAMOUR has spoken to experts and dug into the research to find out what will help keep your hair in the very best condition.
+Plus, learn more about the best products to get your healthiest hair ever.

 When Is It Best to Use a Comb?